-My first conscious experience of it was some twenty five years ago when I was consulted my a young man with low back pain caused by a very odd gait; he was unable to bend his right knee.
+My first conscious experience of it was some twenty-five years ago when I was consulted my a young man with low back pain caused by a very odd gait; he was unable to bend his right knee.

 That in effect is what happens in the spine when much smaller facet and disc joints become fixated.
-The hyaline cartilage that lines the ends of bones is utterly dependent on the synovial fluid within the joint for its requirements.
+The hyaline cartilage that lines the ends of bones is utterly dependent on the synovial fluid within the capsule for its requirements.
 Should the nutrients and oxygen not be replenished, and waste products removed, immobilisation arthritis sets in.